lucalista/shinestacker/docs/multilayer.md

 ```python
 job.add_action(MultiLayer(name, *options))
 ```
-Typically, one may want to combine the output of focus stacking and intermediate frames, or bunches, in order to perform fine retouch using an image manipulation application.
+It is convenient to combine the output of focus stacking and intermediate frames, or bunches, in order to perform fine retouch using an image manipulation application.
+This may be done with PhotoShop or GIMP, opening the multilayer oputput file and editing with masks and layers.

 Arguments for the constructor of ```MultiLayer``` are:
 * ```input_path``` (optional): one or more subdirectory within ```working_path``` that contains input images to be combined.
 If not specified, the last output path is used, or, if this is the first action, the ```input_path``` specified with the ```StackJob``` construction is used.
 If the ```StackJob``` specifies no ```input_path```, at least the first action must specify an  ```input_path```.